How To: Safely Store a Refrigerator in 5 Easy Steps

 How to Store a Fridge Long-term

 Many don’t think it is difficult to store a refrigerator safely until they need to.
 Long-term storage for your fridge can be challenging if you don’t know what you’re doing.
+It’s not like storing a couch or piano, there are electrical components to worry about.

 However, you don’t have to worry.
 We will walk you through a step-by-step procedure for securing your fridge in a storage unit.
 Also, we’ll provide tips to make sure your fridge remains in good condition when you’re ready to use it again.